Koed00/django-q/docs/signals.rst

 Subscribing to a signal
 -----------------------

-Connecting to a Django Q signal is done the same as any other Django signal::
+Connecting to a Django Q2 signal is done the same as any other Django signal::

     from django.dispatch import receiver